Coconut Water: A Healthy Choice for Diabetic Patients

 Are coconuts high in sugar content?

-Coconuts contain natural sugars but have a relatively low glycemic index, which means they have a slower impact on blood sugar.
+Coconuts contain natural sugars but have a relatively low glycemic index, which means they have a little or slow impact on blood sugar.

 Is coconut oil beneficial for diabetic feet?